openlegend/core-rules/core/SRD.md

 ## Battlefield Punisher - Stunned

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:

-    -   Agility , or Might 7
+    -   Agility, or Might 7
     -   Battlefield Defender

-**Description**

-Not only are your battle reflexes uncanny, but you can deal stunning blows with your defensive strikes.
+**Description:** Not only are your battle reflexes uncanny, but you can deal stunning blows with your defensive strikes. \newline

-**Effect**

-If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Stunned bane.
+**Effect:** If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Stunned bane.
 If the target has taken any action prior to this attack, any remaining actions are cancelled by the Stunned bane until the start of the target's next turn.